AyushJam/wavelength-agnostic-metasurface-design/README.md

 ## Figures
 - All paper figures collected in one place.

+## Presentation Slides
+- A brief overview of the entire study; a summary of the Thesis.

 ## Thesis
-- My B.Tech Project Thesis details all concepts, methods, and key observations.
+- My B.Tech Project Thesis (IIT Madras 2024) details all concepts, methods, and key observations.